CrispBull/smolagent_practice/README.md

 `CodeAgent` performs actions via a cycle of steps.
 First the system prompt is stored in the `SystemPromptStep` and the user query is logged in a `TaskStep`.
-Then we enter a loop where we first write the agent's log into a list of LLM-readable chat messages using the `agent.write_memory_to_messages()` method, these messages are then sent to a model which generates a completion, the completion is parsed to extract the action, which given its a code agent would be a code snippet.
+Then we enter a loop where we first write the agent's log into a list of LLM-readable chat messages using the `agent.write_memory_to_messages()` method, these messages are then sent to a model which generates a completion, the completion is parsed to extract the action, which given it is a code agent would be a code snippet.
 The extracted action executed and the result logged into memory in an`ActionStep`.
-At the end of each step, if the agent includes any function calls in the `agent.step_callback` callback that function is executed.
+At the end of each step, if the agent includes any function calls in the `agent.step_callback`, that function is executed.

 Due to security reasons, smolagents python code snippets are executed in a [secure sandboxed environment](https://huggingface.co/docs/smolagents/tutorials/secure_code_execution) within the